EddOliver/Covital/Chronogram.md

 With that we will then "cure" the proper information into a feed on the platform and add a section indicating all that fake information so the user may be able to discern into them.

 That said we will start creating a prescence in social networks focusing firstly on Reddit and Twitter.
+And we created a google form that we will begin spreading to know about the level of information the average Mexican has.